na-na-hi/renget/archive/how2playba.md

 >Material Synthesis (the normal one)
 **Radiant (purple mats) >= Blu-ray Disks > Furniture (if not capped yet in cafe) > Gifts >= Shiny (orange mats) > Rest**

-**Do not go past the first node if you don't have mats in abundance.** If you need to ask if you have enough: you don't.
+**Don't do the tier 2 and 3 nodes if you're still strapped for mats.** If you need to ask if you have enough: you don't.

 In case it wasn't clear yet: you get furniture to cap the energy generation from your cafe.

 If you want to go to node 2: use t1-2 mats you don't care about.
 Not crafting mats.

-For the T3 node (only do this if ur a oldfag/whale): **Diamond (secret tech note) > Flower > Abundance (credits) > Shiny > Radiant > Mystic (elephs) > The Rest**
+For the T3 node (only do this if ur a oldfag/whale): **Diamond (secret tech note) > Flower > Shiny > Abundance (credits) > Radiant > Mystic (elephs) > The Rest**
 The only reason to farm t3 nodes at this point is for the gifts, you'll have enough of everything else to spend it on getting here.
-You can spin the wheel with the Radiant and Mystic options for more entertaining results.
+You can spin the wheel with the Radiant, Abundancs, and Mystic options for more entertaining results.
+I personally always get assmad doing them, but they are very entertaining.

 >Material Fusion (the new one)
 Trading your garbage away for the freshest sneaks